Since 2006, the Jeep Patriot has been a small SUV contender, but quality varies across model years.

 1st generation (MK74) | 2007-2017 |

 Diving into these generations is crucial.
 Why?
 Because as vehicles evolve, so do their strengths and weaknesses.
 These shifts, whether subtle or dramatic, can make or break your driving experience.
-So, if you’re eyeing factors like state-of-the-art tech, top-notch safety, or outstanding performance, pay close attention to how the Patriot has transformed over time.
+So, if you’re eyeing factors like cutting-edge tech, top-notch safety, or exceptional performance, pay close attention to how the Patriot has transformed over time.

 Jeep Patriot Best, Neutral and Worst Years

 When it comes to ranking Jeep Patriot model years, we don’t just flip a coin.
-Our approach is thorough, considering a smorgasbord of factors:
+Our approach is comprehensive, considering a smorgasbord of factors:

 - What owners are saying (survey data)